andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 </iframe>

 :::tip Color hierarchy in Tailwind
 Another way to manage different text colors for a message and a datestamp would be to apply grey by default with `class="text-gray-500"` and conditionally make it black with `:class="{'black': contact.unread}"`.
 Unfortunately this will not work.
-Tailwind is essentially a stylesheet and in it, styles for `text-gray-500` class are defined below styles for `text-black`.
-This means that when both classes are applied the `text-gray-500` has higher power and will overwrite `text-black`.
+Tailwind, the way we use it, is just a stylesheet and styles for `text-gray-500` class are defined below styles for `text-black` in it.
+This means that when both classes are applied the `text-gray-500` has higher power and will always overwrite `text-black`.

-Keep in mind that colors are defined in particular order when defining conditional styles, hover, focus and active states.
+Keep in mind that colors are defined in particular order.
 The way colors are presented in [Tailwind's official docs](https://next.tailwindcss.com/docs/colors) represents their power with black having lowest priority and pink having the hightest one.
 :::
 <!-- todo: fix the link when Tailwind 1.0 is officially released -->